 Please note we are experiencing significant delays in eye exam availability.
 Due to a high demand for eye care services as well as ongoing distancing and safety requirements, our wait times for booking eye exams is currently longer than usual.
+Our online appointment service will thus be suspended for the moment.
+Please call us directly to make your next appointment with us.
 We thank you for your patience and understanding.

 A complete eye exam has several components.
 First, the optometrist will verify near and far vision, one eye at a time and with both eyes simultaneously.
 Next, he/she will verify how the two eyes function together.
 The optometrist also examines the eye health, screening for ocular diseases such as glaucoma or cataracts.
 Many ocular illnesses do not present symptoms in the beginning: it is therefore important to detect them as soon as possible in order to treat them rapidly.